-Fortnite developer Epic Games has filed a lawsuit against mixed-reality glasses company Nreal over an alleged trademark infringement
+Fortnite developer Epic Games has filed a lawsuit against mixed-reality glasses company Neal over an alleged trademark infringement.

 The lawsuit claims the company’s name “looks and sounds virtually identical” to Unreal and said that was “no coincidence”, Engadget reported on Monday.

-Epic also said in the suit that the two companies are competing in the same market and suggested the similarity could cause confusion, the report said.
+Epic also said in the suit that the two companies were competing in the same market and suggested the similarity could cause confusion, the report said.

 “Epic has 10 registrations for ‘Unreal’ alone or in connection with another term for a wide range of goods and services including but not limited to software, video games, virtual worlds and 3D visualizations, animations, and platforms,” according to the suit.

-Nreal released its Nreal Light mixed-reality glasses in South Korea last year and it plans to launch them in the US this quarter, as The Verge notes.
+Neal released its Neal Light mixed-reality glasses in South Korea last year and it plans to launch them in the US this quarter, as The Verge notes.

 Although Epic doesn’t yet have AR hardware of its own, it has shown interest in the AR/VR space.